 For Einstein gravity in the bulk, $c_L = 0$ and $c_M = \frac{3}{G}$ ($G$ is the Newton's constant for 3d gravity).
 The answer for sub-region entanglement entropy for a purely spatial sub-region $l_t = 0$, for a Carrollian theory dual to Einstein gravity must be equal to zero.

-On the other hand the arguments we placed for vanishing sub-region entanglement entropy for ultra-local Carroll theories would hold for arbitrary $m$ and even for $m=0$, ie. for classically conformal field theories.
-Hence we can claim that $d=2$ Carrollian theories with ultra-local behaviour are feasible candidates for a theory dual to Einstein gravity in asymptotically flat space-time in 3 dimensional bulk.
+On the other hand, the arguments we placed for vanishing sub-region entanglement entropy for ultralocal Carroll theories would hold for arbitrary $m$ and even for $m=0$, i.e. for classically conformal field theories.
+Hence, we can claim that $d=2$ Carrollian theories with ultralocal behaviour are feasible candidates for a theory dual to Einstein gravity in asymptotically flat space-time in 3 dimensional bulk.